Learn about Dave Mayer's journey from loyal customer to owner of Wooden Indian Tobacco Shop.

 We took over our current Havertown location in 2010.
 At last count, we had 1575 open boxes, including limited-quantity boutique cigars, in our 950-square-foot humidor.
 Our new space gave us room to open the first Drew Estates cigar lounge, our 850-square-foot Liga Privada Lounge, which now has 50 members who can use a key card to access it whenever they want, day or night, to enjoy carefully selected favorites and premium cigar singles.

 Wooden Indian Tobacco continues to grow in other ways.
-We relaunched the Wooden Indian website with a focus on building the brand as an online cigar shop and e-commerce platform, selling premium cigar boxes and more to a growing number of customers.
+We relaunched the Wooden Indian website with a focus on building the brand as an online cigar shop and e-commerce platform, selling premium cigar boxes and more to a growing number of customers who research and purchase tobacco products online.
 As someone who has gotten accustomed to the one-on-one retail experience, e-commerce is totally different for me.
-It’s exhilarating – and a bit terrifying.
+Creating and managing a premium online tobacco shop is exhilarating – and a bit terrifying.
 But we are going to make it work.

-Thanks to the great team I put together, my business is well-established and flourishing.
+Thanks to the great team I put together, my business is well-established, flourishing and quickly becoming the best place to buy cigars online.
 Industry luminaries hold the Wooden Indian Tobacco Shop and its humble proprietor in very high regard, for which I am very honored.

 Because I made the decision back in 2005 to turn my passion into my business, I have made countless friends I otherwise would have never met.
 And I have seen much more of the world than I ever expected to – including 20 trips to Nicaragua.